helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 We are proposing rewarding indoor Wi-Fi access points with a maximum of 400 coverage points within the hex that they have been assigned to during onboarding.

-In addition to the multipliers defined in HIP74 (i.e., heartbeat multiplier, speed test multiplier) we are adding the values of the location trust score multiplier for indoor access points, as follows:
+In addition to the estimated coverage points, heartbeat and speed test multipliers defined in HIP74 we are using the values of the location trust score multiplier for indoor access points, as follows:

 - 0.25 - the device has successfully self-asserted its location via the mobile app
 - 0.75 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2
-- 1.00 - the device has successfully self-asserted its location via the mobile app, the location has been successfully validated by the network, and at least a one coverage event on the access point has been successfully registered in the past 24 hours
+- 1.00 - the device has successfully self-asserted its location via the mobile app, the location has been successfully validated by the network, and at least one mapping validation event on the access point has been successfully registered in the past 7 days.

 In order for the Wi-Fi access point to be eligible for boosted hex rewards as described in [HIP84](https://github.com/helium/HIP/blob/main/0084-service-provider-hex-boosting.md) the location trust score needs to be 0.75 or higher.

+Note that until mappers are launched, there will be only two possible trust scores:

+- 0.25 - the device has successfully self-asserted its location via the mobile app
+- 1.00 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2.

 #### 3.4.2 Outdoor Access Points Rewards